 The University's head coach Josh Buchanan says that Fortnite's appeal to core and casual gaming audiences made the decision all too easy.
 "The growth of Fortnite has been astounding to witness and getting players into structured practices ahead of the launch of a collegiate league will be extremely beneficial to our program", Buchanan added.

-It turns out that the Ashland University's esports program is actually the first collegiate program of the kind in the US.
+It turns out that the Ashland University's is actually the first collegiate program of the kind in the US.
 They plan to hold tryouts for players in the next school year so if you plan on using your God-given Fortnite talent for something else than pwning noobs, you might as well get to practising.

 In case you don't have a decent enough rig to run Fortnite, worry not - the University is opening up a gaming centre with "25 gaming stations", which usually means top of the line hardware.
 Maybe they even get Fortnite architecture department, right?